 Marathon Oil Target of Unusually High Options Trading

 Marathon Oil Co. was the recipient of some unusual options trading on Thursday.
-Traders bought 1,396 put options on the stock.
+Investors purchased 1,396 put options on the stock.

 Comments